Alice’s Story is Our Story

 Money is still tight for Alice.
 But, because of the Bridge the Gap Fund that was set up to help people like her, she can afford to receive the care she needs.

 Donations to the Bridge the Gap Fund from people just like you make that possible.
 No more lonely days for Alice.
 There is lots of hustle, bustle, and the right kind of noise.
 The happy kind.

 At Renaissance Terrace Assisted Living we meet people just like Alice every day.
 People who have worked hard all their lives to take care of themselves and want to continue to do so.
 Things cost more now than they had planned.
 Renaissance Terrace is a non-profit with a mission to provide a place where those people can afford to live their lives with dignity.

 We Need Your Help

+Your donation can change the life of someone just like Alice.
 In spite of our low price point, and the benefit programs that we accept, many people must be turned away because they do not qualify for benefit program assistance, or fall short of the personal funds needed to provide for themselves.
 This leaves them with no viable option for assisted living care.
 The Renaissance Terrace Assisted Living “Bridge the Gap Fund” offers a subsidy to assist these people with funds to help meet that need.